 The Information Commissioner’s Office (ICO)

-The UK Information Commissioner’s Office is developing its approach to auditing and supervising AI applications.
-This includes considering how how AI can play a part in maintaining or amplifying human biases and discrimination.
-See here
+The UK Information Commissioner’s Office (ICO) is developing its approach to auditing and supervising AI applications.
+This includes considering how how AI can play a part in maintaining or amplifying human biases and discrimination as outlined within its blog series which is available here.

 The Surveillance Camera Commissioner (SCO) and the Surveillance Camera Code of Practice